charanpald/APGL/docs/index.rst

     >>> print(graph)
     SparseGraph: vertices 5, edges 4, undirected, vertex list type: GeneralVertexList

-The :doc:`SparseGraph` is initialised as an undirected graph with :doc:`GeneralVertexList`, which stores the labels on vertices and can take any values as the vertex labels.
+The :doc:`SparseGraph` is initialised as an undirected graph with 5 vertices of which the labels are stored in :doc:`GeneralVertexList`.
 Edges are added between vertices (0, 1), (0, 2), (1, 2) and (3, 4).
 Following, the first and second vertices (indexed by 0 and 1 respectively) are initialised with "abc" and 123 respectively, and we then compute some properties over the resulting graph.

 To learn more consult the reference documentation: